Tim-Gaede/Exercism-Extra-Say/README.md

 So `1234567890` should yield `'1 billion 234 million 567 thousand 890'`

 The program must also report any values that are out of range.
-It's fine to stop at "trillion".
+It's fine to stop at "quintillion".

 ## Step 4